alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

 </script>
 <link rel="stylesheet" href="/assets/css/style.css">

-This post covers the content of a research sprint I did last month on OthelloGPT and mechanistic interpretability, following an initial [Replication]({% post_url 2025-03-02-othello-gpt-0 %}) project.
-I show that prior work on linear probes can be extended by discovering new probes and using them to interpret an attention head that's part of the mechanism that constructs OthelloGPT's world model!
+This post covers the content of a research sprint I did last month on OthelloGPT, following an initial [Replication]({% post_url 2025-03-02-othello-gpt-0 %}) project.
+I build on prior work by presenting a new linear feature in the model's residual stream, which I use to mechanistically interpret an attention head.
 Aside from some preliminary work on research directions that I decided not to pursue for the sprint, this work was done over 16 hours in 2 days.

 # Table of Contents
 <div style="border: 1px solid #ccc; background-color:rgb(239, 251, 255); padding: 10px; margin-bottom: 10px; width: 250px">